Author’s Athens Travel Guide for Solo Gay Travellers

 Sandra left for Petros and I had some time to kill before running to the airport for my flight to Santorini so I headed to Gazi; the gay district.

-Some of the cafes are stunningly beautiful and very chic.
+Some of the cafes in Gazi neighbourhood are stunningly beautiful and very chic.
 I sat in a cafe and met a guy through Grindr who joined me for coffee and shisha.
-The conversation was quite broken since his English was at the same level as my Greek but pleasant company nonetheless.
+The conversation was quite broken since his English was at the same level as my Greek but the pleasant company nonetheless.

-The metro line that goes to the airport runs every 30 minutes so be careful and plan your journey otherwise you might have to sit at the platform for a lot of time that you could be spending in Athens or missing your flight so you could see some more Athens again 😉 (win-win situation?)
+The metro line that goes to the airport runs every 30 minutes so be careful and plan your journey otherwise you might have to sit at the platform for a lot of time that you could be spending in Athens or missing your flight so you could see some more Athens again 😉 (win-win situation?).
+You can also take X95 bus from Syntagma square direct to the airport.

 Read more tips and tools you can use during travelling.